aidinattar/Financial-Mathematics/README.md

 The assignment consists in the task of prooving the convergence of the Binomial Recursive Tree model expectation for the Call option price to the Black-Scholes formula.

 The results are reported both in Excel and in a Jupyter-Notebook written in Julia 1.7.0.
 In particular, while for the Binomial Model I used the function already used in W1.Binomial-Model, for the Black-Scholes price I used the function blsprice of FinancialToolBox.

+## W3.Greeks/

+The assignment consist in the task of computing the greeks surfaces for a call option and verify the presence of the volatility smile.